bitrise-io/devcenter/docs/webhooks/trigger-map.md

 is up to you and depends on your project's requirements, but with `bitrise` you can decide whether you want it or not.

-!!! note "Code merge is treated as Code Push!"
+!!! note "Pull Request merge is actually a Code Push!"
     Source code hosting services treat the event of "merge" as a code push event.
 For example if you merge a Pull Request from `feature/a` into `master`, when you merge the PR it will generate a code push to `master`.